 He deals almost no damage and he’s so squishy that it makes it really difficult for him to not only pick up bolts without getting taken out but also to keep them without getting taken out.

 That definitely is a C tier Brawler.

-The more of the middle you control the more area you have where bolts will spawn.
+When you’re fighting for Bolts go forward as safely as possible in the game mode: The more of the middle you control the more area you have where bolts will spawn.

-Treat the bolts as a game of chicken, you want to get close enough to grab it then immediately start to retreat:
+Game Mode Tip: Treat the bolts as a game of chicken, you want to get close enough to grab it then immediately start to retreat:

 If you cannot grab the bolt yourself, prevent the other team from doing so.

 Brawlers with area of denial (such as dynamike, barely) will ensure opponents cannot safely pick up a bolt.